-I must also offer special thanks to the following, who have taught me so much that I use in my practice today:
+I offer special thanks all those who have shared their wisdom and teachings with me over the year, and especially to the following, who have taught me so much that I use in my practice today:

 - Susan Greenwood, with her course on Magical (Shamanic) Consciousness at the University of Sussex for showing me that scholarship and intuitive practice need not be mutually exclusive

-- Tira Brandon Evans on Faery (Celtic) Shamanism for giving me insights on the ancient myths of Ireland and fostering a deeper connection to my own spirit guides
+- Tira Brandon Evans for her teachings on Faery (Celtic) Shamanism and for giving me insights on the ancient myths of Ireland and fostering a deeper connection to my own spirit guides

 - Patrick MacManawey for his wonderful and perceptive teachings on Practical Geomancy and Earth Energies